The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 ⭐ Lots of Dust

-Dust loves to gather in hard-to-reach or cluttered surfaces and can be comprised of all the things we have discussed so far.
+Dust loves to gather in hard-to-reach or cluttered surfaces and can comprise everything we have discussed so far.

 Dust can also give away how much PM10 you have in your house.